curveresearch/curvesim/README.md

 #### Dependencies:
 The maintainers use Python 3.8 or above, but 3.11 is not yet supported.
 The code is likely fine for 3.6 and 3.7 but not officially supported.

-Primary package dependencies: scipy, numpy, pandas, Web3, matplotlib, requests, gmpy2
+Primary package dependencies: scipy, numpy, pandas, altair, matplotlib, requests, web3, gmpy2

 When working on the codebase, to avoid dependency issues it is recommended to use the included `requirements.txt` file in a Python virtual environment (`venv`).
+Python 3.10 is required for this.

 ## Documentation